-A company executive recently asked for my assistance in 2020 planning with his team, centered on using a Policy Deployment Methodology to help organize his strategic plan into an execution process.
+A company executive recently asked for my assistance in annual planning with their team, centered on using a Policy Deployment Methodology to help organize their strategic plan into an execution process.
 It is proven method to ensure execution of your strategy and objectives.

 Take a look at the example Policy Deployment graphic above – called an X-matrix.
 This example chart gives you a feel for how you can define strategies, and the tactics to drive them.
 The Policy Deployment Methodology can be a powerful tool that pulls together the whole organization around executing the strategic objectives of the company.
 It moves your team beyond just defining the strategy and key goals, but also outlining how you will execute, resource, and get targets accomplished.
 This is what we want, right?
 The results are what matter!

-Utilizing the Policy Deployment Methodology as a foundation, here are 4 steps you can take to ensure your 2020 strategic plan is executed effectively:
+Utilizing the Policy Deployment Methodology as a foundation, here are 4 steps you can take to ensure your annual strategic plan is executed effectively: